 Travelers in London or Tokyo or New York or Los Angeles or another mega-city often have a choice of airports, so be sure to check prices from all of them in case one has a better deal than another.
 But what if your hometown airport isn't a big hub?
 Check prices to the biggest airport near you; it might mean a longer driver to the airport, maybe two or three hours, but the savings could be worth it.

 4. Book now

-Travelers in the U.S. should consider joining the PreCheck program which makes for a much faster experience, thanks to a dedicated security line at the checkpoints.
-For those in other countries, there are similar fast-security programs in several nations (as well as the European Union) that are worth investigating.
+Travelers in the U.S. should consider joining the PreCheck program which makes for a much faster experience, thanks to a dedicated security line at the checkpoints (it costs $85 but is good for five years).
+For those in other countries, several nations have similar fast-track security programs worth investigating.

 6. Give the gift of travel

 If you can’t fly to family and friends during the holidays, and they can’t come to you, how about giving the gift of travel so you can all get together – after the holidays?
 Maybe take a trip to a fun destination!
 Tip: Don’t buy a gift card; you can just state your intentions in a card to friends/family.
 Then, use the shopping tips above to get the best deal for all of you.
 By the way, January and February and very cheap times to fly within the U.S. and much of the world.